 After the sector erase command sequence is written, the system should read the status on DQ7 (Data# Polling) or DQ6 (Toggle Bit I) to ensure the device has accepted the command sequence, and then read DQ3.
-If DQ3 is "1", the internally controlled erase cycle has begun; all further commands (other than Erase Suspend)
+If DQ3 is "1", the internally controlled erase cycle has begun; all further commands (other than Erase Suspend) are ignored until the erase operation is complete.
+If DQ3 is "0", the device will accept additional sector erase commands.
+To ensure the command has been accepted, the system software should check the status of DQ3 prior to and following each subsequent sector erase command.
+If DQ3 is high on the second status check, the last command might not have been accepted.
+Table 6 shows the outputs for DQ3.

 - Read toggle bit twice to determine whether or not it is toggling.
-See text. - 2.
-Recheck toggle bit because it may stop toggling as DQ5 changes to "1".
+See text. - Recheck toggle bit because it may stop toggling as DQ5 changes to "1".
 See text.